Course Overview

 - Completion of records practice

-- What is Class 1 & Class 2 equipment
+- What class 1 and class 2 equipment is

 - What user checks are carried out